· Click here to download printable version (.pdf)

-Inskeep and Wade picked up second-team all-conference accolades at offensive line and safety, respectively, while Nate Leonard was a second-team Academic All-American and he joined Eric Soza on C-USA's All-Academic Team.
+Inskeep and Wade picked up second-team all-conference accolades at offensive line and safety, respectively, while Leonard was a second-team Academic All-American and he joined Eric Soza on C-USA’s All-Academic Team.
 Additionally, Soza, the program’s starting quarterback for its first three campaigns, also was a National Football Foundation Scholar-Athlete, a member of the Allstate AFCA Good Works Team and a finalist for both the William V. Campbell Trophy and Wuerffel Trophy.

 UTSA surprised most preseason prognosticators in 2012, as the youthful squad with just six seniors reeled off five consecutive wins to start the season and finished with an 8-4 overall record.
-The Roadrunners finished fourth behind three bowl eligible teams in the Western Athletic Conference (WAC) with a 3-3 mark in its only season in the league.
-The slate was highlighted by the program’s first-ever road and Football Bowl Subdivision (FBS) win in a thriling 33-31 decision at South Alabama in the season opener, the first conference victory in the 35-14 win at New Mexico State in the WAC lid-lifter and a 38-31 victory against I-35 rival Texas State in the finale before a season-high 39,032 fans at the Alamodome.
+The Roadrunners finished fourth behind three bowl eligible teams in the Western Athletic Conference (WAC) with a 3-3 mark in their only season in the league.
+The slate was highlighted by the program’s first-ever road and Football Bowl Subdivision (FBS) win in a thrilling 33-31 decision at South Alabama in the season opener, the first conference victory in the 35-14 win at New Mexico State in the WAC lid-lifter and a 38-31 victory against I-35 rival Texas State in the finale before a season-high 39,032 fans at the Alamodome.

 UTSA, which led the WAC in average home attendance (29,226), saw five players earn all-conference accolades, including Wade at first-team defensive back.
 Defensive tackle Franky Anaya, Inskeep and linebackers Steven Kurfehs and Brandon Reeves all landed on the second team.
 Fourteen Roadrunners were tabbed Academic All-WAC for holding a 3.0-or-higher cumulative grade-point average.